UK police on trial for soccer player Atkinson's murder - WTMJ

 The case has touched off a debate about the use of stun guns in a country where police rarely carry firearms.

-Black people were three times more likely to be involved in stun gun incidents than white people from 2011 to 2015, according to Home Office statistics obtained by the BBC in a Freedom of Information request showed at the time.
+Black people were three times more likely to be involved in stun gun incidents than white people from 2011 to 2015, according to Home Office statistics obtained by the BBC.

 “The standard default setting of a Taser is a five-second phase, but it is possible to override that by continuing to depress the trigger,” the prosecutor told the jury.
 “And PC Monk continued to depress the trigger for over six times the length of a standard five-second phase.”

-Prosecutors also allege that Monk kicked Atkinson in the head hard enough to leave the imprints of the pattern of his laces on his forehead.
+Prosecutors also allege that Monk kicked Atkinson in the head hard enough to leave the imprints of his laces on the man’s forehead.

 “He was no doubt angry that he had been put in fear by this man.
 He chose to take that anger out on Dalian Atkinson by kicking him in the head,” she said.